-The Principal, or designee, shall send home the notification required by law for excluded students.
-If there are two or more students affected in a class, an exposure notice with information about head lice shall be sent home to all parents/guardians of those students.
-Staff shall maintain the privacy of students identified as having head lice and excluded from attendance.
-Excluded students may return to school when reexamination by the Office Manager shows that all nits and lice have been removed.
+If there are two or more students affected in any class, Rocketship will send home an exposure notice with information about head lice to all parents/guardians in that class.
+Rocketship will maintain the privacy of students identified as having head lice and excluded from attendance.